September 4, 2013, by Tony Hong

 Are You Happy?

-Before the week-long holiday with the traditional Mid-autumn Festival on the 30th of September and National Day on the 1st of October happening together, the state Central China Television Station (CCTV) put on a program asking people in the street if they are happy.
+Before the week-long holiday with the traditional Mid-autumn Festival on the 30th of September and National Day on the 1st of October happening together, the state Central China Television Station (CCTV) put on a program asking people on the streets if they are happy.

 This program shows the growing confidence of CCTV, one of the main platforms of the Party-state for the guidance of public opinion, following CCTV’s own survey on “economic lifestyles” conducted in 2010, which shows that almost 45 percent of Chinese people are happy.
 This survey claims to cover 31 provinces, municipalities and autonomous regions, 104 cities and 300 counties).
 However, some answers point directly to the growing gap between the rising middle class and the rural migrant workers laboring away in cities away from home.

-As big-engine-car owners of the rising middle class take advantage of the newly introduced “toll-free” highway policy during national holidays, blocking highways and overwhelming tourist sites, the many others relying on public transport swarm to bus or railway stations.
+As big-engine-car owners of the rising middle class take advantage of the newly introduced “toll-free” highway policy during national holidays, blocking highways and overwhelming tourist sites, many other people relying on public transport swarm bus or railway stations for going home.

-The two banks of the river with not-so-clean water that runs through the campus of Nottingham University Ningbo China also bespeaks the gap during the holiday: the greens on one side of the river were dotted with a few colourful tents providing shade for toddlers and mothers and one red dinghy, while fathers were fishing.
+The two banks of the river with not very clean water that runs through the campus of Nottingham University Ningbo China also bespeaks the gap during the holiday: on the greens on one side of the river was dotted with a few colorful tents providing shades for toddlers and mothers and one red dinghies, while fathers were fishing.
 On the other side of the river was a rural couple in their late 50s washing some heavy bedding in the dirty water.
 The answers would be very different if they were approached with the questions “are you happy?”
 From the 1980s, mass rural-to-urban migration began, and the barriers between urban and rural society have begun to break down.
 However, they will take many years to disappear.